Get Help Today(877) 648-4288

 Ecstasy Use Statistics

 Unfortunately, this ban on MDMA hasn’t helped much, as more and more people continue to use Ecstasy on a regular basis.
-In 2014, The National Survey on Drug Use and Health found that more than 17 million people over the age of 12 had used MDMA at least once before, an increase from 11 million 10 years prior.
+In 2014, The National Survey on Drug Use and Health found that more than 17 million people over the age of 12 had used MDMA at least once, an increase from 11 million 10 years prior.

 Another study found that 11.8% of all drug-related emergency room visits mentioned the use of MDMA alone or amongst other substances.
 The majority of these patients were between 18 to 20 years old.